AlchemistSimulator/Alchemist/site/content/reference/cli/_index.md

 ### Launcher Configuration

 Alchemist needs a `Launcher` class in order to run the simulation.
-Unless configured, Alchemist will default to a headless simulation launcher (`HeadlessSimulationLauncher`) with default parameters.
+Unless configured, Alchemist will default to a launcher that runs the default configuration, unless batch variables are explicitly provided: {{% api package="boundary.launchers" class="DefaultLauncher" %}}

 If you would like to use another launcher class, you need to configure it in the simulation configuration file as per the alchemist [Arbitrary class loading system](https://alchemistsimulator.github.io/reference/yaml/index.html).